limansky/limansky_me/posts/2016-05-16-A-little-bit-more-about-git-cherry-pick.md

                         X                                      temp
 ```

-So there was two histories, not related with each other.
-Next step was to
+So there were two histories, not related to each other.
+The next step was to
-create feature branch and copy commits there.
+create a feature branch and copy the commits there.

 ```
 $ git checkout -b feature